 Chojkier said his colleagues at UCSD and the VA are “extraordinary, talented individuals with exceptional dedication to patient care.”
 What’s happening in this case, he said, is “an extraordinary exception to the rule.”

-“It's about preserving the bureaucracy rather than protecting the vet.
+Congressman Peters told inewsource one of the concerns he has about the VA in general is a cultural problem.
+“It’s about preserving the bureaucracy rather than protecting the vet.
 And this is all cover your bottom kind of stuff.
-Like ‘Let's just not admit we have a problem, let's not admit we did anything wrong.’
+Like ‘Let’s just not admit we have a problem, let’s not admit we did anything wrong.’

 “But to really change the culture at the VA, to make sure that it’s first class, that’s the first thing you have to do – you have to say, ‘Listen, this is what we’re not getting right.’”